-The Animal Care Sanctuary, a nonprofit no-kill shelter, accepts interns at its 129-acre facility in East Smithfield, Pennsylvania.
+A nonprofit no-kill shelter accepts interns at its 129-acre facility in East Smithfield, Pennsylvania.
 The summer internship runs for 12 weeks from May to August.
 Interns may be involved with animal care, training, grooming, socialization, veterinary treatments, and quarantine procedures.
 They also must present a project at the conclusion of their internship.
 Applicants must be enrolled in an animal related degree program (or be a recent graduate).
-This is a paid opportunity with a biweekly stipend of $200, and free housing is provided.
+It is a paid opportunity with a biweekly stipend of $200, and free housing is provided.

 Accepts high school and college interns for its Kennel Enrichment Program.
 Students will work directly with dogs in the kennels and help with some training exercises.
 Interns at this guide dog school must commit to working at least 20 hours per week for a minimum of 8 weeks.
 Internships are unpaid.

 Offers internships to high school and college undergraduates.
 Internships may focus on training, behavior, veterinary care, or other areas as desired.
 Students must also complete research or a project during their time at the facility; college credit is available.
 A veterinary externship program is also offered for students enrolled in vet school.